Header image

 gopenvpn will look in the directory /etc/openvpn for OpenVPN configuration files.
 OpenVPN configuration files with suffixes ".conf" and ".ovpn" are recognized.
 Any configuration files found will appear in gopenvpn's context menu.

-Note that gopenvpn installs a setuid executable "gopenvpnstart" which is used to start VPN connections without entering a password to gain administrator privileges.
+Note that the stable gopenvpn ships with a setuid executable "gopenvpnstart" which is used to start VPN connections without entering a password to gain administrator privileges.
 The assumption is that OpenVPN configuration files in the /etc/openvpn directory on a desktop computer are safe to be initiated by an ordinary user.
 If you are concerned about the setuid executable, you can #define USE_GKSU in gopenvpn.c and remove gopenvpnstart.
 This will cause gopenvpn to ask for administrator privileges via a gksu dialog box whenever you start a connection.

 using gopenvpn